CAUSE: Counterfactual Assessment of User Satisfaction Estimation in Task-Oriented Dialogue Systems: Introduction

 We focus on \emph{binary} satisfaction levels, i.e., dissatisfaction and satisfaction.
 We argue that (i) binary labels reduce the subjectivity of annotators in labeling the dialogue, and (ii) binary satisfaction could be more relevant in some TOD system contexts, since in real-world use cases, e.g., post-hoc analysis of dialogue systems, one might only look for identification of the cases where the user is dissatisfied with the dialogue and discard the cases where the dialogue proceeds smoothly and normally.
-In other words, for our purposes classifying whether a dialogue is \emph{satisfactory} or not is of more importance than classifying a \emph{normal} (rating 3 in a five-point scale satisfaction levels) or \emph{satisfying} (rate 4) from a \emph{very satisfying dialogue} (rate 5).
+In other words, for our purposes classifying whether a dialogue is \emph{dissatisfactory} or not is of more importance than classifying a \emph{normal} (rating 3 in a five-point scale satisfaction levels) or \emph{satisfying} (rate 4) from a \emph{very satisfying} dialogue (rate 5).
 Table~\ref{tab:original_data_statistics} shows both the five-point scale and the binary-level mapping of the MultiWOZ and SGD datasets used by \citet{sun2021simulating}.
 As Table~\ref{tab:original_data_statistics} indicates, the current evaluation test collections for user satisfaction estimation in TOD systems are highly imbalanced towards the \emph{normal} satisfaction label (3).
-In the binarized setting, this imbalance results in most dialogue samples being annotated with \emph{satisfaction} and the rest as \emph{dissatisfaction}.
+In the binary-level satisfaction setting, this imbalance results in most dialogue samples being annotated with \emph{satisfaction} labels, while the remaining samples are labeled as \emph{dissatisfaction}.

 Recently, \citet{hu2023unblock} have shown that ChatGPT's ability to predict user satisfaction scores is comparable to that of fine-tuned state-of-the-art models.
 This comparable performance was only based on in-context few-shot learning (i.e., without fine-tuning)~\cite{brown2020language,zhao2021calibrate,perez2021true,min2022metaicl}.
 We examine to what extent this finding on estimating user satisfaction generalizes to open-source LLMs.
 We use two open-source LLMs, namely, \texttt{Zephyr-7b-beta}\footnote{\url{https://huggingface.co/HuggingFaceH4/zephyr-7b-beta}} and \texttt{Mistral-7B-Instruct}\footnote{\url{https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2}} (to which we refer as \texttt{Zephyr} and \texttt{MistralIF}, respectively), and evaluate their performance on user satisfaction estimation on the MultiWOZ and SGD datasets.